igobranco/Fenix-Domain-Browser/README.markdown

 ### War generated on:
 `target/fenixDomainBrowser-<version>.war`

-### Copy the war to your servelet server of your choise, like Jetty or Tomcat.
+Copy the war to your servelet server of your choise, like Jetty or Tomcat.
+Run it.

+### Operating System
+Code is dependent on graphviz.
+The dot command must be on "/usr/bin/dot".

 ### Objectives to the future:
-Replace the graphiz with the yuml.me or other online uml tool.
+Replace the graphviz with the yuml.me or other online uml tool.
 Run this app on Google App Engine.